mikesamuel/LexIcon/docs/grammar.md

 The `is` operator tests that the result of an expression can be operated upon as a member of the type.

-When a platform represents a `Str _` type as a series of octets, then `x is Str Utf8` tests whether `x` is an octet series, not that it is a series of minimally-encoded Utf8 sequences.
+When a platform represents a string type as a series of octets, then `x is UTF8 string` tests whether `x` is an octet series, not that it is a series of minimally-encoded Utf8 sequences.

 The `=~` operator yields a result of type `Mat` describing the region, if any, of